BobbyTriesDeving/Verify-System/README.md

 # BobbyTriesDeving

+# MUST READ
+ok so for the webhook to send you need to run a bot the source code will be in https://github.com/BobbyTriesDeving/verifybot fill the bottoken and webhook or whatever with the CORRECT info

 So, this fivem verify system was made to ensure losers stay out of your fivem server this is a STANDALONE script

 /link (ingame command)